EgyptAir Flight 990: Passengers

 The flight was carrying 203 passengers from seven countries: Canada, Egypt, Germany, Sudan, Syria, the United States, and Zimbabwe.
 Of the 217 people on board, 100 were American, 89 were Egyptian (75 passengers, 14 crew), 21 were Canadian, and seven were of other nationalities.
-Many of the American passengers, (of whom many were elderly) were booked with the tour group Grand Circle Travel for a 14-day trip to Egypt.
+54 of the American passengers (of whom many were elderly) were booked with the tour group Grand Circle Travel for a 14-day trip to Egypt.
 Of the 203 passengers, 32 boarded in Los Angeles; the rest boarded in New York.
 Four were nonrevenue EgyptAir crew members.
 Included in the passenger manifest were 33 Egyptian military officers returning from a training exercise; among them were two brigadier generals, a colonel, a major, and four other air force officers.
 After the crash, newspapers in Cairo were prevented by censors from reporting the officers' presence on the flight.

 Flight details

 At 1:20 am EST (06:20 UTC), the aircraft took off from JFK's runway 22R.

 At 1:44, the flight reached its cruising altitude of 33,000 feet.
 At 1:48, captain El-Habashi left the cockpit and went to the lavatory.
 During that time, relief first officer Al-Batouti was alone in the cockpit.
 At 1:48:39, he began to exclaim, "I rely on God," and, at 1:49:45, disengaged the autopilot.
 The autopilot-disengagement warning was not heard on the CVR, indicating that the autopilot was disengaged manually, (Note: Specifically, the autopilot was manually disengaged via the disconnect button on the yoke being pressed twice in half a second, or the autopilot switch on the instrument panel being moved.) and, for the next 10 seconds, the aircraft remained in straight and level flight.